Last Updated on October 30, 2025 by Emma Fajcz | Published: October 25, 2022

 Sure, the photos of an apericena in Italy are filled with the bright orange glasses of Aperol Spritz, but this isn’t your only option.
 Aperitivo can come with any drink of choice!

-The original Negroni cocktail calls for Gin, Vermouth, and Campari (or other bitter aperitifs) and was invented in Florence.
-If that seems a little too bitter for your taste, swap for the Sbagliato – which switches the Gin for a spumante (sparkling wine).
+- Negroni Cocktail: This famous drink from Florence calls for Gin, Vermouth, and Campari or other bitter aperitifs.
+If that seems a little too bitter for your taste, swap for the Sbagliato, which switches the Gin for a spumante (sparkling wine).
 This version comes from Bar Basso in Milan, where you can still visit and enjoy the historic aperitif.

-Then of course you can always keep it simple with a glass of excellent local wine.
+- Local Wines: Want something simpler?
+Enjoy a glass of excellent local wine.
 Apericena gives you the opportunity to try something new and find your new favorite Italian wine.
+Here’s some of our favorite Veneto wines in Northern Italy to try!

-Aperitivo isn’t confined to classic drinks either – keep an eye out for excellent craft cocktail bars in the city.
-Here are a few of our favorites to save for your next trip to Florence!
+- Craft Cocktails: Aperitivo isn’t confined to classic drinks either; keep an eye out for excellent craft cocktail bars in the city.
+Here are a few of our favorite cocktail bars in Florence to save for your next trip!